Frequently Asked Questions

 You’re welcome to invite anyone who helps you feel calm, loved, safe, and supported — your spouse, children, Doula, family members, or close friends.
 We’ll discuss your preferences and help create the peaceful environment you envision for your birth.
 Small children should have another carer, besides the spouse and doula present to provide continuous supervision and support.

-Motherly Love Midwifery does not attend births at home where there are unsupportive, disruptive, or abusive persons present.
+Motherly Love Midwifery does not attend births at home where there are unsupportive, disruptive, unstable, or abusive persons present.
 No exceptions.

 What kind of postpartum care do you provide?